November 19, 2022

 The following is a list of estimates for the sizes of heaters needed for various households:

-• A family of four, 40 gallons is needed
+• Family of 4: 40 gallons

-• A family of five, 50 gallons is needed
+• Family of 5: 50 gallons

 Choosing Between Upgrading or Replacing Your Water Heater